Removals:

 Please note:

-A) The aim of all must be to avoid CO2 emissions.
+A) The primary goal must be to avoid CO2 emissions.

-OPENLY engineered buildings achieve up to 4kg CO2 per gross floor area which means a reduction of up to -70%.
+OPENLY engineered buildings achieve up to 5.5kg CO2 per gross floor area, which means a reduction of > -50% and corresponds to the legal requirements of Denmark 2029.

-B) If certificates from carbon sinks are used for insetting or sold on the Voluntary Carbon Market, they can no longer be included in the carbon footprint of the building construction and the building can therefore no longer be designated "net zero".
+B) If certificates from C sinks are used for insetting or transferred to milton.earth, they can no longer be included in the CO2 balance of the building construction.
+Such a building may then no longer be designated "net zero".

 The potential of buildings as C sinks

-The annual C-sink potential is around 5 gigatons of CO2.
+The annual C-sink potential is around 5 gigatons of CO2, which corresponds to a market value of USD 1 trillion.

-We expect over 100,000 tons of certified sink output as early as 2025/26.
-In 2027, we want to become a megacorn and certify 1 million C sinks from biogenic construction activities annually and make them available to the market.
+In 2026 we expect 100,000 tons of removals and from 2027 we want to certify 1 million C sinks from biogenic construction activities every year.